• Home

 Who can file Chapter 13

-Chapter 13 is available to individuals (no corporations or LLC’s), with regular income, whose debts total less than the caps for secured and unsecured claims.
+Chapter 13 is available to individuals (no corporations or LLC’s), with regular income, whose debts total less than $2.75M.
+It no longer matters how your debt is divided between secured and unsecured claims.

 Tax liens don’t go to the head of the line just because they are debts owed to the government.
-They fall in line behind any other lien holder who perfected their lien before.
+They fall in line behind any other lien holder who perfected their lien prior to the tax lien.

 Recent taxes must be paid